iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 VAEs have a long history of developments that are relevant to our work.
 At one point, we tried using multiple [decoding layers](#decoding-layer) to make a [hierarchical VAE](https://arxiv.org/abs/1602.02282) decoder instead.
 This does not affect Relative Entropy Coding with the AWGN channel because [channel capacity with feedback is equal to channel capacity without feedback](https://ieeexplore.ieee.org/document/1056798).
 But, we found empirically that the first decoding layer would absorb all of the KL contribution, making the later decoding layers useless.
 Thus, we only used one decoding layer at the beginning.

 The [beta-VAE](https://openreview.net/forum?id=Sy2fzU9gl) introduces a reweighting of the reconstruction loss to be stronger than the KL loss, and we found that to work well in our case.
 The [NVAE](https://arxiv.org/abs/2007.03898) applies a non-constant weighting to loss components.
-A rudimentary form of scheduled loss recombination is used in our work.
+A rudimentary form of scheduled loss recombination is used in CompressARC.

 #### ARC-AGI Methods